Silver needle noodles: Names

 Quite a number of names have been used to describe the noodle.
-The noodle is more commonly known as silver needle noodle in Hong Kong and Taiwan, and rat noodle or "mouse tail noodles" in Malaysia and Singapore.
+The noodle is more commonly known as silver needle noodle in Hong Kong and Taiwan, and rat noodle or "runny nose vermicelli" in Malaysia and Singapore.
 They are sometimes also called as pin noodles.
 The noodles are named as such because the shape of the noodles is long and tapered much like a rat's tail, translucent white like needles, or from the way the noodles are made by pushing them through the holes of a sieve.

 Production

 The noodles are made from a mixture of ground rice flour from glutinous or non-glutinous rice and water, but sometimes combined with cornstarch to reduce breakage during cooking.
-The noodles are made by pushing the rice and water mixture through a sieve directly into boiling water in the same manner as Spätzle.
+The noodles are hand-shaped and rolled into the iconic needle profile, then steamed.
+Shaping the noodles is an acquired skill.
 The noodles are made beforehand and then further prepared before serving.
 The noodles are only available fresh and they are made by noodle vendors or commercially produced and seldom homemade as it is too tedious to make a small amount for home consumption.